 01.01 To determine whether system component installation general records, welding records, and test/verification records reflect work accomplishment in accordance with design specifications, Code requirements, and approved procedures.

 01.02 To determine if any changes or modifications have been performed to the certified design.
 If changes are identified, determine if the modifications are consistent with the original design and licensing basis.
-Ensure
+Ensure the changes have been evaluated to determine if they meet the requirements of the Code of Federal Regulations, Part 52, Section VIII “Processes for Changes and Departures” of the applicable appendix.
+If the change or modification does not affect the certified design, ensure that a 50.59 evaluation has been performed.

 01.03 To determine whether ITAAC-related tests and verification activities are being conducted in accordance with design specifications, approved procedures, and design criteria.